Robinson Rams: Softball

 The Robinson Rams softball team plays their home games at Barry Gorodnick field.
 The Rams have won 8 district titles (1974, 1978, 1986, 1987, 1995, 2004, 2008, and 2015), 3 regional titles (1985, 1986, and 2007), and one state title in 1986.
 The head coach of the 1986 team was Cindy Waddell (90–27 overall record), whose team went 23–3 and defeated Green Run HS in the AAA state championship game by a final score of 3–0.

 Barry Gorodnick, a Robinson graduate and former defensive coordinator on the Rams football team, led the Robinson softball program for 22 seasons.
 During his time as the head coach, Gorodnick owned a 323–184 overall record and guided the Rams to one AAA Region title in 2007.
 Gorodnick was diagnosed with non-Hodgkin lymphoma in December 2010, but was able to maintain his ability to coach his program until the 2012 season.
 Mitch Hughes took over during the 2012 season while Gorodnick was receiving treatment.
-Gorodnick passed away from the disease in May 2012 at the age of 47.
+Gorodnick died from the disease in May 2012 at the age of 47.

 Hughes maintained the position as the Rams softball coach until the 2016 season.
 He guided the Rams to its most recent district title in 2015, and advanced to the regional semi-finals that same season.
 The current head coach for the Rams is Kevin Crenshaw, who served as an assistant under Hughes for the past two seasons.